AnthonyD1/Virtual-Augmentation/README.md

 1. Start → Settings → Update & Security → For developers
 1. Turn Developer mode on
 1. It's also handy to turn Device Portal on

+## Resources
+Resources used for this project:
+- Unity APIs available with Unity Editor
+- Microsoft Mixed Reality Toolkit for Unity (contained in this repository)
+- jQuery for the presentation display